NeKoRoSYS/NeKoRoSYS/README.md

 My profeciency for each category varies but I do have a grasp on their core concepts and essential dos and don'ts.
 I mainly do Unity game development; basic/intermediate frontend webdev via HTML, CSS, and JS; and Arch Linux ricing!
 Though, I have lately been dipping myself into learning C++ for developing a basic 3D game engine.

+My main goal has always been to upskill myself.
+I'm currently in the pursuit of obtaining certificates (eg. programming languages, DICT/TESDA, HackerRank, AWS/Azure Cloud, CS50, etc.) to solidify my skills so that the Tech Stack above would make more sense.

 My other goals include learning about the following concepts and applying them practically:
 - Docker/Containerization
 - Cloud computing, hosting, and management